Remember not, Lord, our offences: Composition

-Scholars date the composition of "Remember not, Lord, our offences" to the period generally between 1679 and 1682.Shay, Robert and Thompson, Robert.
-Purcell Manuscripts: The Principal Musical Sources (Cambridge: Cambridge University Press, 2000), 44, 179.
+Scholars date the composition of "Remember not, Lord, our offences" to the period generally between 1679 and 1682.
 Cummings states that Purcell included it in a collection of anthems compiled in 1683.
 During this time, Purcell had been appointed Organist and Master of the Choristers of Westminster Abbey in 1679 with the resignation of John Blow.
 He dedicated the next few years entirely to the composition of sacred music.
 In July 1682, following the death of Edward Lowe, Purcell was appointed organist of the Chapel Royal—an office which he held simultaneously with his position at Westminster Abbey.
 In his personal life, Purcell had married Frances Peters (or Pieters) who bore him a son that died shortly after birth.

 During the 1680s and tenure at Westminster Abbey and the Chapel Royal, Purcell compiled earlier and contemporary sacred music (including several of his own compositions) into one collection for the use of the choirs of both churches.
 Two extant manuscripts compiled by Purcell are currently held in the collections of the University of Cambridge's Fitzwilliam Museum.
-Both manuscripts include "Remember not, Lord, our offences".Thompson, Robert “Purcell's great autographs” in Price, Curtis (editor) Purcell Studies (Cambridge: University of Cambridge Press, 1995), 6–34, at 31.
+Both manuscripts include "Remember not, Lord, our offences".

 The choral anthems, including "Remember not, Lord, our offences", that Purcell composed after his appointment to Westminster and before his appointment at the Chapel Royal are described as his "last concentrated involvement with the verse anthem without strings."
 After 1681, Purcell began including string accompaniments to his choral anthems—a shift that musicologist Martin Adams attributes to having more resources available to him with his appointment to the Chapel Royal.
 Adams states that the anthems of this period included revisions of earlier works, including his well-known setting of the Anglican funeral sentences, and that these works are "distinguished by complex contrapuntal textures, a concentration on a limited quantity of motivic material, and the somber expression of penitential texts."
 Purcell's anthems reflect the influence of compositional techniques developed by earlier composers William Byrd and Orlando Gibbons.
 These anthems are closely related to those composed by Purcell's friend and teacher, John Blow, "with their basso seguente continuo and severe counterpoint, they are true stile antico."